Prem-ium/Auto-StockTrader/README.md

 - Sofi Invest
 - Vanguard

+Note: As I no longer have an Ally Invest or Merrill Edge account, I will no longer be able to provide updates or changes to those files.

 # Enviornmental Variables
 To use this project, you will need to set the following environment variables in your .env file:
 | Variable          | Description                                       | Type                 |